Understanding the Nashville Numbering System

-You might know some if not all of these, if you don’t – buy a chord book!
+Hopefully, you know some if not all of these.
+If you don’t, buy a chord book!

-If you understand some more advanced theory, you can keep building these chords by adding further notes (making Minor 7th, 9th chord and Major 7th).
-If you’re not, you should buy a book on theory (start with my FREE eBook) and take some time to learn about chord construction.
+If you understand some more advanced theory, you can keep building these chords by adding further notes (making Minor 7th, 9th chord, and Major 7th, etc.).

-So with our basic theory covered and with each scale note having a chord, we’re ready to learn the system.
+So with some basic music theory covered and after building a chord on each scale note, we’re ready to learn the Nashville Numbering System.

-If you were watching closely you would have seen I’ve reveal the system already!
-If you didn’t, go back see that I have numbered each chord.
+If you were watching closely you would have seen I’ve revealed the system already!
+If you didn’t, go back and see.
+I numbered each chord.

-That’s the basis of the system.
+That’s the basics of the system.
 Let’s have a look:

 So G becomes I or 1

 C is IV or 4